omers9293/sep11-freedom-project/blog/entry06.md

 ##### Expo elevator pitch Takeaways

 ##### In-class presentation Takeaways
-For me personally, I feel like I have grown so much better at presenting in front of a large audience because I didn't feel t
+I feel like I have grown so much better at presenting in front of a large audience because I didn't feel as nervous this time as I did last year.
+Part of that was because I listened to Mr Mueller about
 #### EDP + Skills

 [Previous](entry05.md)